Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 125 kg.

-Answer: initially - 1% of dry matter by weight, and after drying - 2%.
+Answer: initially - 1% dry matter by weight, and after drying - 2%.
 This means that the proportion of dry matter in the watermelon has doubled, and the mass of the watermelon itself has halved.

 Answer: 450 times.